dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-I fixed up a few of the letters as I noticed they weren't all the same size, which gave a messier look than I was intending.
-I picked out some words, I wanted them to reflect the fun, bright idea that I was aiming for.
-I did experiment with a lemonade colour scheme but I wasn't a fan
+Today, I fixed up some of the outlines of my letters and also softened the edges of my stroke.
+This connected the two elements much more and added a softer tone to my alphabet.

 I named my font 'Candypie', it's a gentle name that is bursting with colour and flavour.
 This reflects my font very well.